 The Château combines the facilities of a 50 roomed hotel which has a fairy tale atmosphere.
 Complementing this is a fully equipped pool and spa facility, contemporary lounge and wine bar plus an exemplary Michelin star rated restaurant ´The Waterfront´ which spills out onto an imposing Lakeside Terrace commanding unrivalled views of Lac Leman which are an enchanting way to enjoy its Mediterranean inspired cuisine.

-Nestled within a maritime cove, the restaurant and its exterior terrace are the quintessential place to enjoy the creative, fusion cuisine.
-Sourcing sun drenched Mediterranean and regional products, The Waterfront´s eatables are sure to impress even the most sagacious palates taste buds with an eclectic marriage of ingredients.
-A well balanced seasonal menu with all the local fares of vegetables, wild fish, farmhouse meats, traditional cheeses, ice creams and fruit based deserts which are all sourced from small, independent suppliers as a nod to the heritage and sustainability ethic of Switzerland as a country.
+Nestled within a maritime cove, the restaurant and its exterior terrace are the quintessential places to enjoy the creative, fusion cuisine.
+Sourcing sun-drenched Mediterranean and regional products, The Waterfront´s eatables are sure to impress even the most sagacious palates taste buds with an eclectic marriage of ingredients.
+A well balanced seasonal menu with all the local fares of vegetables, wild fish, farmhouse meats, traditional cheeses, ice creams and fruit-based desserts which are all sourced from small, independent suppliers as a nod to the heritage and sustainability ethic of Switzerland as a country.

-As all produce is fresh and seasonal, the The Waterfront´s menu changes in response to the fat of the land.
-The hearty winter specials have recently made way for a lighter, more summer inspired menu of daily specials with mouth-watering seasonal choices such as Perch Meunière fresh from the lake, Vitello tomato with sadad and oregano French fries, ´Niçoise ´salad with confit tuna and crispy egg, Salmon with sesame and Biryani rice, Beef skewers with confit shallots sauce and vegetables and a Seabream tartar with thaï mango, crispy ginger & crispy salad.
+As all produce is fresh and seasonal, The Waterfront´s menu changes in response to the fat of the land.
+The hearty winter specials have recently made way for a lighter, more summer-inspired menu of daily specials with mouth-watering seasonal choices such as Perch Meunière fresh from the lake, Vitello tomato with salad and oregano French fries, ´Niçoise ´salad with confit tuna and crispy egg, Salmon with sesame and Biryani rice, Beef skewers with confit shallots sauce and vegetables and seabream tartar with thaï mango, crispy ginger & crispy salad.